 4 – Attachments.

-The 4th card represent the alchemical process called Conjunction.
+The 4th card represents the alchemical process called Conjunction.

 Conjunction represents the joining of two opposite components, often seen as the union of the male and female, the subtle and gross, or even the elements.

 Very important!
-The 4th card belong to the middle pillar!
+The 4th card belongs to the middle pillar!
 4 is the result and

 the direct consequence of 2.

-Understanding the string of numbers is also a very important part of the process of analyse.
+Understanding the string of numbers is also a very important part of the process of analysing.